 Many children like to collect things and it can be a very meaningful pastime.
 While it may not be immediately apparent, collections are often training children in developing an eye for detail and quality.
 As their interest intensifies, they often delve deeper into history or the social significance of their item.
 Children interested in cars or transport might collect Eddie Stobart models such as the excavator model and others.
 They may then go on to investigate industry, engineering, and model making as a result.
 Other children might prefer to collect trading cards or film memorabilia, leading to a deeper interest in the media perhaps.
 By encouraging what a child naturally gravitates towards, they are already on a path to excellence if led by passion.

 The positive impacts of sport are physical, psychological and social.
 The regular training involved in sport encourages discipline and respect for rules and schedule.
 It can encourage healthy habits, teamwork and a desire to challenge oneself.
 Types of sport, gymnastics and dance are almost innumerable but all have similarly positive outcomes.
 Many children and adolescents have reported that sport gave them greater confidence in social situations.
+Mix in some fun gymnastic bar games and your children will surely fall in love with gymnastics.
 A passion for sport needn’t only extend to participating either.
 It can also lead to an interest in coaching or managing.
 Many excellent sportsmen and women also go on to become excellent teachers for the next generation.
 Sport can be a practical and inspiring way to develop a sense of self-esteem and purpose.